-2.5.2 Any car infringing the start will be penalised one lap, at the discretion of the Designated Official(s).
-Cars missing the start and restarts during a race must start from the pit lane.
-Note: - In order to be given a correct finish time and qualify for the final, a car must record a minimum of one lap cross the finishing line under its own power.
+- 2.5.1 For 8th Circuit a rolling start will be used. - 2.5.2 Cars missing the start must start from the pit lane.
+In order to be given a correct tinish time and qualify for the final, a car must record a minimum of one lap cross the finishing line under its own power.